Home for Global Students

 • Location: Dorset House is located on London Road, Oxford OX3 7FT, United Kingdom.
 London Road is a lively street packed with local cafes, large supermarkets, and busy bus stops.
 This makes it highly convenient for students’ daily shopping and travel.

-• Commute: It costs about 15 minutes by bus to the city centre and the University of Oxford.
+• Commute: It takes about 15 minutes by bus to the city centre and the University of Oxford.
 Frequent buses like the City13 or X5 run every 10 minutes, dropping you right near central university buildings.

 • Common Amenities: It offers study rooms, bike storage, vending machines, and laundry facilities.
 These essentials ensure a convenient daily lifestyle without needing to leave the building frequently.